fportantier/habu/README.rst

 .. code-block::

-    Usage: habu.web.report [OPTIONS] [F]
+    Usage: habu.web.report [OPTIONS] [URLS]

-      Uses Firefox to take a screenshot of the websites. (you need firefox installed, obviously)
+      Use a browser to take a screenshot of the websites.

       Makes a report that includes the HTTP headers.

-      The expected format is one url per line.
+      The expected format for the input file is one URL per line.

-      Creates a directory called 'report' with the content inside.
+      Create a directory called 'report' with the content inside.

       $ echo https://www.portantier.com | habu.web.report

+      $ habu.web.report urls.txt

     Options:
-      -v      Verbose output
+      -v                             Verbose output.
+      -b [firefox|chromium-browser]  Browser to use for screenshot.
       --help                         Show this message and exit.

 habu.web.screenshot